largesingapour/vector-documentation/token-and-economics/staking.md

 - Ensure you have enough for your desired tier

 ### Step 2: Connect Wallet
-- Visit the Vector GPT platform
+- Visit the VECTOR AI platform
 - Connect your Ethereum wallet
 - Verify your VECTOR balance